 Victor Sassoon, the great-grandson of dynasty founder David Sassoon, was educated in England at Harrow and Cambridge.
 A rich playboy who raised racehorses, Victor built the landmark Art Deco Cathay Hotel in 1929.
 Victor fled his beloved Shanghai in 1948 as the Communists gained power and he never returned.

 The Kadoorie family owned the China Light and Power Company in the British Crown Colony of Hong Kong.
-Besides that utility, the Kadoories constructed Hong Kong’s Peninsula and Repulse Bay hotels.
-And like their arch-rivals---the Sassoons---they became enormously wealthy from shipping and real estate holdings.
+They also constructed Hong Kong’s Peninsula and Repulse Bay hotels.
+And like their arch rivals---the Sassoons---they became enormously wealthy from shipping and real estate holdings.

 The Cathay Hotel, which had hosted Charlie Chaplin, Marlene Dietrich, Douglas Fairbanks, Cornelius Vanderbilt, and other celebrities of the 1930s, was expropriated by “Red China,” and only in recent years has it reopened as a luxury hotel.
 Kaufman estimates that the large Kadoorie family, which has held together better than the quarrelling Sassoons, is today worth more than $11 billion dollars.